Historically, full, thick facial hair has been a symbol of masculinity, ruggedness, and power in some cultures.

 There is a clear distinction between a mustache that adds to a man’s look and one that is unruly and a hairy distraction.
 To ensure you keep your under-the-nose-facial hair in order we have put up a few grooming, shaping and trimming tips together for you.

 A successful mustache is one that is always well groomed.
-Lucky for you, there are all manner of tools available to help keep your furry friend in check.
+Lucky for you, there is all manner of tools available to help keep your furry friend in check.
 To go from scruffy to sleek we suggest you invest in Kent beard combs.
 Mustache balms and oils are also great for hair grooming.
 Get yourself some wax for shaping and taming stray hair.

 You also need to get yourself a beard trimmer.
 You can never get your mustache trimmed enough.
-Sometimes you will just have to do some simple trimming yourself and in this case you will need a trimmer.
+Sometimes you will just have to do some simple trimming yourself and in this case, you will need a trimmer.
 There are a couple of good trimmers out there and you can get them for between $20 and $100 at Amazon.

 For a more controlled trim, get a nice pair of small, precise shears.